Hooks, Skills & Subagents

 rawText: string; // original user text

-parsedText: string; // text with bound tokens removed
+parsedText: string; // text with bound /name tokens replaced by placeholders

 controls: AgentControls;